 Investment.
-Our Investment segment is comprised of various private investment funds, including Icahn Partners LP, Icahn Partners Master Fund LP, Icahn Partners Master Fund II LP and Icahn Partners Master Fund III LP (the "Funds"), through which we invest our proprietary capital.
+Our Investment segment is comprised of various private investment funds, including Icahn Partners LP, Icahn Partners Master Fund LP, Icahn Partners Master Fund III LP and Icahn Partners Master Fund III LP (the "Funds"), through which we invest our proprietary capital.
 We and certain of Mr. Icahn's wholly owned affiliates are the sole investors in the Funds.
 Prior to March 31, 2011, interests in the Funds were offered to certain sophisticated and qualified investors on the basis of exemptions from the registration requirements of the federal securities laws and were not publicly available.
 The Funds returned all fee-paying capital to third-party investors during fiscal 2011.
 This business derives revenues from gains and losses from our investments in the Funds.

 Automotive.
 We conduct our Automotive segment through our 77.2% public equity ownership in Federal-Mogul Corporation ("Federal-Mogul"), which is a leading global supplier of powertrain and safety technologies, serving the world's foremost original equipment manufacturers ("OEM") of automotive, light, medium and heavy-duty commercial vehicles, agricultural, marine, rail, aerospace, off-road and industrial applications as well as the worldwide aftermarket.
-Federal-Mogul has established a global presence and conducts its operations through various manufacturing, distribution and technical centers that are wholly-owned subsidiaries or partially-owned joint ventures, organized into five primary reporting segments: Powertrain Energy, Powertrain Sealing and Bearings, Vehicle Safety and Protection, Global Aftermarket, and Corporate.
+Federal-Mogul has established a global presence and conducts its operations through various manufacturing, distribution and technical centers that are wholly-owned subsidiaries or partially-owned joint ventures, organized into four product groups; Powertrain Energy, Powertrain Sealing and Bearings, Vehicle Safety and Protection and Global Aftermarket.
 The company offers its customers a diverse array of market-leading products for OEM and replacement parts ("aftermarket") applications, including pistons, piston rings, piston pins, cylinder liners, valve seats and guides, ignition products, dynamic seals, bonded piston seals, combustion and exhaust gaskets, static gaskets and seals, rigid and flexible heat shields, engine bearings, industrial bearings, bushings and washers, transmission components, brake disc pads, brake linings, brake blocks, element resistant systems protection sleeving products, acoustic shielding, brake system components, chassis products, wipers, fuel pumps and lighting.

 Gaming.
 We conduct our Gaming segment through our 65.1% public equity ownership in Tropicana Entertainment Inc. ("Tropicana").
 Tropicana currently owns and operates a diversified, multi-jurisdictional collection of casino gaming properties.
-The eight casino facilities it operates in the United States feature approximately 411,000 square feet of gaming space with 7,581 slot machines, 236 table games and 6,060 hotel rooms with three casino facilities located in Nevada, two in Mississippi and one in each of Indiana, Louisiana and New Jersey.
-In addition, in August 2010 Tropicana acquired a resort under development in Aruba.
+The nine casino facilities it operates feature approximately 414,000 square feet of gaming space with 7,583 slot machines, 231 table games and 6,060 hotel rooms with three casino facilities located in Nevada, two in Mississippi and one in each of Indiana, Louisiana, New Jersey and Aruba.